Special routes of U.S. Route 95: Weiser spur

-U.S. Route 95 Spur (US 95 Spur) is a short spur route of US 95 in the U.S. states of Oregon and Idaho.
+U.S. Route 95 Spur (US 95 Spur) is a short spur route of US 95 in the states of Oregon and Idaho.
 The highway's western terminus is at an intersection with Oregon Route 201 (OR 201) in unincorporated Weiser Junction, Oregon.
 The highway's eastern terminus is in Weiser, Idaho, at an intersection with US 95.
-It was formed ca. 1980, when it was renumbered from US 30N.
+It was formed c.
+1980, when it was renumbered from US 30N.

 The Oregon section of US 95 Spur is designated the Weiser Spur No. 491 (see Oregon highways and routes).

 The route now known as US 95 Spur was previously known as US 630 and US 30N.
 US 630 was an east–west United States highway.
 It was decommissioned in or around 1931.
 With a length of around 3 mi, it was the shortest US route ever signed.
 It was concurrent with US 30N for its entire length.
 An earlier route numbered US-630 was proposed from Echo, Utah (northeast of Coalville) to Ogden, Utah, but was never signed in the field.
 U.S. Route 30N was a split route off of US 30 and was coterminous with US 630 at its west end in Oregon.
 East of Weiser, it was concurrent with what is now US-95 to Fruitland, Idaho, where it reconnected with US-30.